Tarma: Viceroyalty of Peru

 With the introduction of the Intendencias in 1784, the first Intendente Don Juan Maria Gálvez, converted or elevated the status of the village to that of a "villa" or town.
 This meant that the Cabildo or city administration was no longer in the hand of the local indians, but turned to the Spaniards and wealthy mestizos.
 Thus, was also the name of the town change to Tarma.
 Indeed, throughout the Colonial time, since the 17th century, the name of Tarma was becoming popular in used than the one of Pampas.

-In 1815 the first cadastre was made in Tarma, concluding that the town had 775 houses and approximately 3500 inhabitants.
+In 1815, the first land survey was conducted in Tarma, concluding that the town had 755 houses and approximately 3,500 inhabitants.
+During those years, Tarma was the capital of one of the eight intendencies into which the viceroyalty was divided.
+Its importance was such that it included the districts of Huánuco, Jauja, Cajatambo, Huamalies, and Panataguas.
+The Intendency of Tarma became the largest economic contributor to the Crown among all the remaining Intendencies.